bioconvert/bioconvert/doc/index.rst

 Bioconvert
 ####################

-Bioconvert is a project to facilitate the interconversion of life science data from one format to another.
+Bioconvert is a collaboratie project to facilitate the interconversion of life science data from one format to another.

 .. image:: https://badge.fury.io/py/bioconvert.svg